nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>
 1. <code>DATE_APPLIED</code> must be specified in the format <em>yyyy-MM-dd</em>.<br>
 2. <code>STATUS</code> must be one of the following: <b>pending</b>, <b>interview</b>, <b>offered</b>, <b>rejected</b>.<br>
+3. Do note that an <b>interview</b> <code>STATUS</code> does not imply that the application has an associated interview in the interview list.<br>
-3. Tags must be alphanumeric and cannot contain spaces.
+4. Tags must be alphanumeric and cannot contain spaces.
 </div>

 Examples: